mermaid-js/mermaid/docs/n00b-gettingStarted.md

 ## 2. Using mermaid plugins:

 Thanks to the growing popularity of mermaid, many plugins already exist which incorporate a mermaid renderer.
+An extensive list can be found [here](integrations.md).

 One example is the [Atom plugin](https://atom.io/packages/atom-mermaid) for mermaid.

 Another example is the [Atlassian Confluence mermaid plugin](https://marketplace.atlassian.com/apps/1214124/mermaid-plugin-for-confluence?hosting=server&tab=overview)